helhum/dotenv-connector/README.md

 phpdotnev loads environment variables from an `.env` file to getenv(), $_ENV and $_SERVER, but you need to add the parsing code for that yourself.

-## composer + phpdotenv + dotenv connector = <3
+## composer + symfony/dotenv + dotenv connector = <3
-The idea of this library is, that every composer managed project, a `.env` file (in the same location as your root `composer.json`) is automatically parsed and loaded, at **composer initialisation time**.
+The idea of this library is, that every composer managed project, a `.env` file (in the same location as your root `composer.json`) is automatically parsed and loaded, at **composer autoload initialisation time**.
 This means that the environment variables are available very early, so that you can use it also during boot time of your application.

-Besides that, parsing the `.env` file takes a bit of your request time.
-Because of that, dotenv connector can cache the parsed state in a file if a writable cache directory is provided by configuration.
+If the environment variable `APP_ENV` is set to any value, or the specified `.env` file does not exist, no operation is performed, so that you can safely require this package for production.

+If you have the possiblity to expose environment variables in a production environment, it is recommended to do so and also set `APP_ENV` and use the variables that are directly exposed in the environment.

+However for smaller scale projects it is still a valid and easy solution to use a `.env` file also for production environments.

 ## configuration options

+Usually you don't need any configuration options.
+However if you need to, you can adapt the path or name of the `.env` to fit your requirements.

 You configure dotenv connector in the extra section of the root `composer.json` file like that:

 ```
   "extra": {
       "helhum/dotenv-connector": {
-          "env-file": ".env",
+          "env-file": ".env"
-          "cache-dir": "var/cache"
       }
     }
 ```